This FAQs topic contains the following sections:

 - ► After deleting a NAS device mapped to a NAS proxy, I cannot re-add it.
 What do I do?

 - A NAS device mapped to a specific NAS proxy is deleted.
 It is then re-added and mapped to the same proxy.
 The re-addition fails with the error "Unable to add device as none of the proxy reachable".
-To work around this issue, restart the Phoenix agent service on the NAS proxy.
+To work around this issue, restart the Hybrid Workloads agent service on the NAS proxy.